-The town of Alta and world-renowned Alta Ski Area are located at the top of the Little Cottonwood Canyon in Utah’s scenic Wasatch Mountain range.
+The town of Alta and the world-renowned Alta Ski Area are located at the top of the Little Cottonwood Canyon in Utah’s scenic Wasatch Mountain range.
 Alta is less than 30 miles from downtown Salt Lake City and accessible only on a single stretch of road – Utah’s Scenic Highway 210, aka Little Cottonwood Canyon.

-The team at Alta Chalets continue to encourage our guests to vacation without a car and take advantage of the convenient transportation options available to get to Alta in the winter ski season.
+The team at Alta Chalets continues to encourage our guests to vacation without a car and take advantage of the convenient transportation options available to get to Alta in the winter ski season.
 Congestion is a reality in the canyons, parking is limited in Alta and Snowbird, and you’ll be thankful to let someone else do the driving and focus your attention on the gorgeous scenery in Utah’s Wasatch Mountains.

 Flying To The Alta Ski Area

-Salt Lake City International Airport (SLC) is the nearest airport to the Alta Ski Area and was recently remodeled with state of the art facilities meaning easier, hassle-free travel for skiers.
+Salt Lake City International Airport (SLC) is the nearest airport to the Alta Ski Area and was recently remodeled with state-of-the-art facilities meaning easier, hassle-free travel for skiers.
 Alaska, American, Delta, Frontier, JetBlue, Southwest, United and their airline affiliates all serve SLC making it fast to fly in from both the east and west coast.
-Catch an early morning flight, you’ll be skiing by lunch time, and sipping craft beer and cocktails in your private hot tub or laid back aprés ski bar as the sun sets!
+Catch an early morning flight, you’ll be skiing by lunchtime, and sipping craft beer and cocktails in your private hot tub or laid-back aprés ski bar as the sun sets!

 Driving To Alta